elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 * `'honeypot'` If the only problem was a filled-in honeypot field.
 * `'not_sent'` If there was a problem during the sending process.
 Not something the user can do anything about.
 * `'some_sent'` If sending to multiple recipients and there was a problem with some, but not all, during the sending process.
 Not something the user can do anything about.
+* `'invalid_post'` If the nonce verification failed.
+This could be due to an expired nonce because of a long peroid of inactivity, or a malicious attempt of something.

 Information about the file upload errors can be found on the [PHP manual page](http://www.php.net/manual/en/features.file-upload.errors.php).
 The defaults: